realRunlo/realRunlo/README.md

 ### Gonçalo Pereira
-I'm gonçalo a student at Universaty of Minho currently taking a degree in software engineering
+Hi there,i'm Gonçalo a student at Universaty of Minho currently taking a degree in software engineering.